 Laptop and Electronics

 Take it from the TSA.
 A representative from the agency offered this advice for flyers: “Electronics … should be packed in carry-on luggage because they are typically fragile, expensive, and more prone to breaking if transported in checked baggage.”
 The threat to your electronics is two-fold: you need to protect your devices from burglary (see above) as well as breakage.
 No matter how many beach towels you’ve wrapped around your laptop, it’s still at the mercy of baggage handlers and bumpy flights while in transit.

 All of Your Clothes

 If your luggage disappears into the mysterious black hole of missing checked bags, you’ll thank your former self for putting a clean pair of underwear and some socks aside in your carry-on bag.
-An entire outfit—enough to get you through a day or two at your destination in case your airline loses your suitcase—is even better.
+On that note, it is advisable to carry a backpack that has a drawstring closure, which can allow you to fit more items in it.
+Consider putting an entire outfit-enough to get you through a day or two at your destination in case your airline loses your suitcase-is even better.
 Other daily essentials, like a toothbrush, a comb, key toiletries (though liquids must be in containers no larger than 3.4 ounces), and whatever else you might need if your bag gets lost should be placed in your carry-on as well.

 There’s a theme here.
 If you can’t live comfortably without it, don’t pack it in your checked bag.
 Accordingly, prescription drugs are best kept on your person.